-- (c) If a casual vacancy occurs for the position of Divisional President or Divisional Deputy President during the term of their office, the relevant Divisional Council may appoint a Divisional President or Divisional Deputy President (as the case may be) to fill the casual vacancy for as long as the vacating officeholder would have retained office if no vacancy had occurred. - (d) All such elections shall be conducted in the manner set out in Part 6 of these By-Laws.
+- (c) If a casual vacancy occurs for the position of Divisional President or Divisional Deputy President during the term of their office, the relevant Divisional Council may appoint a Divisional President or Divisional Deputy President (as the case may be) to fill the casual vacancy for as long as the vacating officeholder would have retained office if no vacancy had occurred. - (d) All such elections shall be conducted in the manner set out in Part 6 of these By-Laws but By-Law 6.2(c) shall be read and construed with the words "If the Secretary is not present at the meeting then the Returning Officer may declare the election, record the result and provide that record to the Chair" at the end of the second last sentence.
+The last sentence shall be read and construed with the words "or Returning Officer's" before the word "record" on the last line.